SatvikS7/Pokemon-TCG-Price-Scanner/README.md

 # Pokemon TCG Price Scanner
 Real-time webcam-based Pokémon card detection with live price lookups using TCGPlayer. <br>
 The site is live at [THIS LINK](https://pokemon-tcg-price-scanner-1.onrender.com).
-Note that this is served on Render's free plan, so there is a lack of compute power for the service and is essentially unusable.
+Note that this is served on Render's free plan, so there is a lack of compute power for the service and is essentially unusable. <br>

+UPDATE (11/3/25): The PokemonTCG API has recently updated its services to be fully paid for its v3 API.
+This app currently runs on the v2 API, which has been deprecated and has no further support, so this app effectively no longer works.
+I do have plans to revisit this at a future date, but that is TBD.

 # Features
 - Real-time webcam detection (YOLOv11-seg)